Saturation diving: Dysbaric osteonecrosis

-Saturation diving (or more precisely, long term exposure to high pressure) is associated with aseptic bone necrosis, although it is not yet known if all divers are affected or only especially sensitive ones.
+Saturation diving (or more precisely, long term exposure to high pressure) is associated with aseptic bone necrosis, a form of ischaemic bone disease caused by nitrogen bubbles formed during decompression, although it is not yet known if all divers are affected or only especially sensitive ones.
 The joints are most vulnerable to osteonecrosis.
 The connection between high-pressure exposure, decompression procedure and osteonecrosis is not fully understood.

-Extreme depth effects

-A breathing gas mixture of oxygen, helium and hydrogen was developed for use at extreme depths to reduce the effects of high pressure on the central nervous system.
-Between 1978 and 1984, a team of divers from Duke University in North Carolina conducted the Atlantis series of onshore-hyperbaric-chamber-deep-scientific-test-dives.
-In 1981, during an extreme depth test dive to 686 metres (2251 ft) they breathed the conventional mixture of oxygen and helium with difficulty and suffered trembling and memory lapses.

-A hydrogen–helium–oxygen (hydreliox) gas mixture was used during a similar on shore scientific test dive by three divers involved in an experiment for the French Comex S.A. industrial deep-sea diving company in 1992.
-On 18 November 1992, Comex decided to stop the experiment at an equivalent of 675 meters of sea water (msw) (2215 fsw) because the divers were suffering from insomnia and fatigue.
-All three divers wanted to push on but the company decided to decompress the chamber to 650 msw (2133 fsw).
-On 20 November 1992, Comex diver Theo Mavrostomos was given the go-ahead to continue but spent only two hours at 701 msw (2300 fsw).
-Comex had planned for the divers to spend four and a half days at this depth and carry out tasks.

 Oxygen toxicity

 Both acute and chronic oxygen toxicity are significant risks in saturation diving.
-The storage breathing gas exposes the divers to one continuous level of oxygen concentration for extended periods, in the order of a month at a time, which requires the gas in the habitat to be maintained at a long term tolerable partial pressure, generally around 0.4 bar, which is well tolerated, and allows for quite large accidental deviations without causing hypoxia.
+The storage breathing gas exposes the divers to one continuous level of oxygen concentration for extended periods, on the order of a month at a time, which requires the gas in the habitat to be maintained at a long term tolerable partial pressure, generally around 0.4 bar, which is well tolerated, and allows for quite large accidental deviations without causing hypoxia.
 This may be increased during decompression, but as decompression may take over a week, the safely tolerable increase is limited, and at lower pressures oxygen partial pressure is also limited by fire hazard considerations.

 Bell and excursion gas composition must suit the planned dive profile.
 A higher oxygen partial pressure may be tolerable over the working period, but it may be logistically preferable to use the same gas used for storage.
 Bailout gas may have a higher oxygen content.
 At one time the recommended bailout oxygen partial pressure was significantly higher than used in the main gas supply.

+The choice of decompression gas is also a balance between efficacy for flushing inert gas and avoiding pulmonary oxygen toxicity, and it can be balanced between the risks based on the time required for the decompression, which in turn is affected by the oxygen partial pressure A PO2 of 0.6 bar was used by some tables, when the exposure was not excessive, but with deeper exposures the decompression takes longer and the PO2 must be reduced.
+A survey of offshore saturation diving contractors showed that the trend in 2024 was a mode of 0.5 bar with a maximum of 0.53 bar and minimum of 0.49 bar for decompression.